Understanding why environmental, social, and governance (ESG) matters is essential given the current business landscape.

 Better investment opportunities

 In addition to customer stakeholders, investors too are critical of a company's ESG commitments.
-Venture capital and private equity funds, through pressure from limited partners like pension funds, are looking at ESG for several reasons.
+Venture capital and private equity funds, through pressure from limited partners like pension funds, are looking at ESG in businesses for several reasons.

 A company with strong ESG initiatives is a safer long-term investment across certain indicators.
 They are less likely to be fined and regulated by governments while also having products that tap into emerging, sustainable technology.